Morgawr/yokubi/src/Section1/Part1/Lesson3.md

 In English, we use word order to understand what role each word has in a sentence: subject, verb, object.

 These roles are called "cases," and each role is a specific "case."
-Japanese uses particles to indicate these roles, that’s why they are often called "case-marking particles."
+Japanese uses particles to indicate these roles, that's why they are often called "case-marking particles."
 We say a particle "marks” a role when we want to say that the word it is attached to assumes said role in the sentence.

 There's a default word order, and sometimes particles can even be omitted if the meaning can be inferred from context, but in general particles are the norm.
-Some words can also exist "freely" in a sentence without particles, we’ll take a look at them in a later lesson.
+Some words can also exist "freely" in a sentence without particles, we'll take a look at them in a later lesson.

 Remember: these translations are only for demonstration.
 The sentences and translations are only here for illustration, not instruction.
 Due to Japanese not being explicit with plurals, a lot of these sentences can apply to one or a multitude of things, as explained in [Lesson 2](./Lesson2.md)